Official websites use .gov

 • Edward L. Mertz, PhD, Staff Scientist

-• Muthulakshmi Sellamani, PhD, Postdoctoral Fellow
+• Muthulakshmi Sellamani, PhD, Visiting Fellow

-• Megan Sousa, BA, Postbaccalaureate Fellow
+• Andrew Tang, BS, Postbaccalaureate Fellow

 The extracellular matrix (ECM) is responsible for the structural integrity of tissues and organs as well as for maintaining an optimal environment for cellular function.
 ECM pathology is involved in a wide variety of disorders, ranging from rare genetic abnormalities of skeletal development (skeletal dysplasias) to such common ailments as osteoporosis, fibrosis, and cancer.
 Collagens are triple-helical proteins that form the structural scaffolds of the ECM.
 Their procollagen precursors are assembled and folded from three pro-alpha chains in the endoplasmic reticulum (ER), trafficked through the Golgi apparatus, secreted, and then converted into mature collagen by enzymatic cleavage of propeptides.
 The most common collagen is type I, which is a heterotrimer of two alpha1(I) chains and one alpha2(I) chain and is by far the most abundant protein in all vertebrates.
 Type I collagen fibers form the organic scaffold of bone, tendons, ligaments, and the matrix of skin and many other tissues.
-We focus on translational studies of developmental disorders of the ECM caused by disruptions in collagen metabolism such as osteogenesis imperfecta (OI), Ehlers-Danlos syndrome (EDS), and chondrodysplasias, as well as related ECM pathologies in fibrosis, cancer, and osteoporosis.
+We focus on translational studies of developmental disorders of the ECM caused by disruptions in collagen metabolism, such as osteogenesis imperfecta (OI), Ehlers-Danlos syndrome (EDS), and chondrodysplasias, as well as related ECM pathologies in fibrosis, cancer, and osteoporosis.
 Our goal is to understand the molecular mechanisms of ECM disorders, identify treatment targets, and bring this knowledge to clinical research and practice.

 Procollagen folding and its role in ECM disorders